-Exploring the broad implications of our ways of knowing, revisiting scientific tools and artistic manifestations around the notion of the Earth as a living system, this journey searches for the idea of resilience.
+Exploring the broad implications of dominant knowledge, revisiting scientific tools to examine views on the Earth as a living system, this journey searches for the idea of resilience.
 Contradictory suggestions, between longing for scientific redemption, ecological grief and fear for an apocalyptic near future, create here a sense of ambiguity that permeates the whole series.

 The work was developed during an artistic residence at Wageningen University and Research, through August-October 2018, in the occasion of the Creative Innovation program celebrating 100 years of Science at Wageningen.

-Special thanks to Francisco Presas Basalo, Mareva Meulemans, Louis Clarke, to all scientists that I have met at WUR, Fernanda Ayaviri Matuk, Maarten Smulders, Gerlinde de Deyn, Esther Turnhout, Aarti Gupta and to Marcel van Dijk from the FabLab Wag.
+Special thanks to Francisco Presas Basalo, Mareva Meulemans, Louis B. Clarke, to all scientists that I have met at WUR, Fernanda Ayaviri Matuk, Maarten Smulders, Gerlinde de Deyn, Esther Turnhout, Aarti Gupta and to Marcel van Dijk from the FabLab Wag.